WordPress is open source CMS software used by many on the Indieweb as well as a blog hosting service.

 For ideas on using WordPress for the IndieWeb on mobile see also Posting from mobile devices

 Several projects are actively under development for use in WordPress.
 Plugins/themes considered complete enough for widespread use will appear on this page or on WordPress/Plugins.

 For common conventions of data storage in WordPress to ensure interoperability, see WordPress Data.

-For brainstorming on development of Indieweb themes/plugins for WordPress and discussion of common conventions to ensure interoperability, see WordPress Development.
+For Core Development, brainstorming on development of Indieweb themes/plugins for WordPress and discussion of common conventions to ensure interoperability, see WordPress Development.